level12/keg-mail/README.rst

   $ pip install keg-mail

-Initialize Keg-Mail in you application
+Initialize Keg-Mail in your application

 .. code::